matoruru/vim-hjkl-warning/README.md

 g:hjkl_warning_win_height   = 2

 " Change the border to warn.
-" In this case, the effective movement means to move over 4 characters in a line or over 3 lines.
+" In this case, the effective movement means to move over 4 characters in the current line or over 3 lines.
-" Or not, that is the inefficient.
-You see a warning when you repeat that inefficient over 5 times. g:hjkl_warning_min_column   = 4 g:hjkl_warning_min_line     = 3
+" If not, that is the inefficient way.
+You see a warning when you repeat it over 5 times. g:hjkl_warning_min_column   = 4 g:hjkl_warning_min_line     = 3
 g:hjkl_warning_max_repeat   = 5